 "In her remarkably crafted and unforgettable debut, Kate Hart proves herself a force to be reckoned with.
 AFTER THE FALL is a beautiful and brutal exploration of love, feminism, consent and identity; of who we are, who we think we are--and who we have the potential to be.
 Everyone should read this book."

-- Courtney Summers, author of All the Rage and This is Not a Test
+- Courtney Summers, New York Times bestselling author of Sadie and All the Rage

 “In AFTER THE FALL, Kate Hart will give words to girls who need them, and open the eyes of boys who need them, too.”

 - E.K.
-Johnston, author of Exit, Pursued By A Bear
+Johnston, New York Times bestselling author of Ashoka and Exit, Pursued By A Bear

 “Achingly real characters navigate the complexities of their everyday lives in AFTER THE FALL, an honest tale about love, lust, friendship, and the lines in between.”